-- If workdays are configured to 7, Quinyx considers every day as a workday.
+Quinyx considers every day as a work day.

-- If workdays are less than 5, Quinyx currently lacks support for determining which weekdays are workdays.
-Therefore, for instance, if workdays are 4 and nominal hours 21 in the agreement, then the nominal hours of any day you’re looking at will display as 21.
+Quinyx currently lacks support for determining which weekdays are workdays.
+Hence, if workdays are 4 and nominal hours 21 in the agreement, then the nominal hours of any day you’re looking at will display as 21.

 As you move between different days or weeks in your base schedule, Quinyx remembers the selected calculation period.
 However, as you leave the base schedule and come back, your calculation period selection will reset - we of course plan to improve this in the releases to come.

 Metric display mode in Base schedule